To be eligible for Academic Training a student must:

 Academic Training Application Procedure

-- Obtain an offer of employment and have the prospective employer complete the ACADEMIC TRAINING EMPLOYER APPROVAL FORM which includes the job title, goals and objectives, dates and location of employment, number of hours per week, and the name and address of the training supervisor.
+- Obtain an offer of employment and have the prospective employer provide you with an offer letter that includes the job title, goals and objectives, dates and location of employment, number of hours per week, and the name and address of the training supervisor.

 Important information about Academic Training